 - Call and Prepare Adults to Act as Disciples in Mission to the World.

-Ongoing book club, Men’s prayer group, weekly Sunday review with Father Kirby, and coming in Sep three bible/program studies and the start of our RCIA program.
-There’s ssomething for everyone so don’t be left out!
+Ongoing book club, Men’s prayer group, weekly Sunday review with Father Kirby, RCIA, quarterly Adult Formation days, and Older Theologians class.
+There’s something for everyone so don’t be left out!

 If you feel called to contribute your musical gifts to our parish, consider joining our Music Ministry.
 We are in need of more members of the music ministry, either as a cantor or someone who plays a musical instrument.
 We are also in the process of re-forming our choir in preparation for the 11am Sunday Mass, so now is the time to come forward and volunteer.

 If you are interested in obtaining information about the Children’s Choir for your child, come sign up after all Masses in the Narthex.

 Our Lady of Grace Women’s Group was created to serve the parish and provide friendship and support to the women of our parish, and to this day, we strive to meet those needs for those in our parish.

 We do many things in order to serve the parish at large, such as putting on events like the Thanksgiving and Easter food drives, the Back-to-School drive.
 We also focus inward as well, making sure that our members’ spiritual needs are also met through a Lenten retreat at the Oratory, guest speakers, question and answer sessions following Mass.
 All women are invited to join us in this ministry of service and personal growth.

 Knights of Columbus